Last Updated on December 30, 2020

 Next, the formula features aloe with Vitamins A, B, C, D, and E. Together with Manuka honey and Cehami extract, these ingredients promote healing and reduce inflammation.

-InstaNatural’s cleanser is rich in antioxidants that prevent premature aging.
+InstaNatural’s gentle cleanser is rich in antioxidants that prevent premature aging.
 It has Vitamin C, which reduces discoloration like acne scars and sun damage.

 The label also lists green tea, chamomile, coconut water, and sugarcane.

-There are no parabens or harmful chemicals.
+There are no parabens or harsh chemicals.

 Rosemary is naturally antiseptic to clear up pimples.
 It also defends skin cells against UV radiation and environmental pollution.